Monthly Report by Radar & Truesec

 Download the report to see the chart that is presenting specific investment areas within the industry compared to Sweden as a nation.

 As the world is changing, so are the priorities and challenges that organizations face every year.
-Before the pandemic, new applications, digitalization, and automation was on the top list of most prioritized areas for the Swedish organizations.
-During the pandemic, the focus changed and cost reduction climbed to the top ten list, whilst security got a lower priority.
-In 2021, digitalization, automation and security was once again some of the top priorities for the organizations in Sweden.
-Going into 2022, the challenges and priorities changed yet again and for the first time ever, security became the highest priority for Swedish organizations.
+Before the pandemic, new applications, digitalization, and automation were on the top list of most prioritized areas for Swedish organizations.
+During the pandemic, the focus changed, and cost reduction climbed to the top ten list, whilst security got a lower priority.
+In 2021, digitalization, automation, and security were once again some of the top priorities for the organizations in Sweden.
+Going into 2022, the challenges and priorities changed yet again, and for the first time ever, security became the highest priority for Swedish organizations.
 Keep in mind that the challenges the industry is facing do not fully align with the priorities.
-Take part of the report to find out more about the challenges that the industry is facing today, compared to a few years ago, to get an indication on how the industry should, or may, prioritize the focus and budget onwards.
+Take part in the report to find out more about the challenges that the industry is facing today, compared to a few years ago, to get an indication of how the industry should, or may, prioritize the focus and budget.